wim-vdw/nordvpn-raspberrypi-location-picker/README.md

 # NordVPN Raspberry Pi random location picker
-A random location picker for your NordVPN account on your Raspberry Pi using OpenVPN.
+A random location picker for your NordVPN account on Raspberry Pi using OpenVPN.
 You only need to provide a NordVPN supported country code and protocol.
-Based on the multiple country specific ovpn files the script will take a random file to open the VPN connection.
+Based on the country specific ovpn files and your security file the script will take a random file to open the VPN connection.
-I have made this script because I encountered stability problems (and conflicts with other applications like Pi-Hole) with the NordVPN Linux app.
+I have made this script because I encountered stability problems (and conflicts with other applications like Pi-hole) with the native NordVPN Linux app.
+Several features such as display public IP address, check connection, kill connection, start/reload connection have been included.
 Script has been tested on Raspbian GNU/Linux 10 (buster).
 ## References
 [How to setup OpenVPN on Raspberry Pi | NordVPN](https://nordvpn.com/tutorials/raspberry-pi/openvpn/)
 ## Prerequisites
-ToDo
+Install OpenVPN and the NordVPN ovpn files according to the instructions mentioned in the link above.
+Prepare a file /etc/openvpn/nordvpnauth.txt including your NordVPN credentials (first line email address, second line password).
+Also make sure the user who will execute the script has sudo rights.
 ## Installation instructions
-Just put the bash script on your Raspberry Pi or clone this repository.
+Put the bash script on your Raspberry Pi or clone this repository.
 Make sure the user who executes the script has sudo rights (example pi user).
 ## Usage
 Help screen: